Vaya Mobile Phone Plans Review

 Vaya is an Australian mobile service provider that utilises an online-only business model to deliver you cheap, value-packed postpaid phone plans.
 Vaya operates as a mobile virtual network operator (MVNO) on the Optus 4G network – which covers 98% of Australia’s population – to deliver you super-quick data speeds.
-It’s a SIM Only service, meaning you’ll have to bring your own mobile phone.
+It’s a SIM Only service, meaning you’ll have to bring your own mobile phone, but some mobile phones are available for sale outright.
+More on this later.

 Vaya has a solid reputation for rock-bottom prices and regular promotions, including a first-month free sign-up offer that includes a free SIM card, and delivery.
 Whilst good value has always been its strength, Vaya has struggled with complaints of poor customer service in the past.
 However, its recent acquisition by Amaysim in 2016 – a company famed for its customer service – has already led to a huge decrease in the number of complaints recorded to the industry watchdog.
 So Vaya is in danger of offering the whole package – watch out Amaysim and the rest!